🌐 localtileserver#

 examples in 🚀 User Guide).

-This tile server can efficiently deliver varying resolutions of your raster imagery to your viewer; it helps to have pre-tiled, Cloud Optimized GeoTIFFs (COG), but no wories if not as the backing library, large_image, will tile and cache for you when opening the raster.
+This tile server can efficiently deliver varying resolutions of your raster imagery to your viewer; it helps to have pre-tiled, Cloud Optimized GeoTIFFs (COG).

 🪢 Community Usage#